-S. Korean investigators look into alleged artist blacklist
+South Korea investigators look into alleged artist blacklist

-SEOUL, South Korea (AP) — South Korean investigators on Thursday summoned the country’s ambassador to France as they widened their inquiry into a corruption scandal involving impeached President Park Geun-hye to include allegations that her administration blacklisted thousands of artists for their political beliefs.
+SEOUL, South Korea (AP) — South Korean investigators on Thursday summoned the country’s ambassador to France as they widened their inquiry into a corruption scandal involving impeached President Park Geun-hye to include allegations her administration blacklisted thousands of artists for their political beliefs.

-The special prosecution team was planning to question Mo Chul-min over a supposed blacklist of some 9,000 artists who were deemed unfriendly to Park’s administration and allegedly denied government support.
+The special prosecution team was planning to question Mo Chul-min over a supposed blacklist of 9,000 artists deemed unfriendly to Park’s administration and allegedly denied government support.
 Mo served as Park’s senior secretary for education and culture in 2013 and 2014.

-South Korea’s opposition-controlled parliament on Dec.
-9 voted to impeach Park over a corruption scandal, weeks after state prosecutors accused her of colluding with a longtime confidante to extort money and favors from companies and allow the friend to interfere with government affairs.
+South Korea’s opposition-controlled parliament impeached Park on Dec.
+9, weeks after state prosecutors accused her of colluding with a longtime confidante to extort money and favors from companies and allow the friend to interfere with government affairs.

-Park’s political turmoil came after years of frustration over her heavy-handed leadership style that critics blamed for setbacks in freedom of speech.
+The political turmoil came after years of frustration over Park’s heavy-handed leadership style that critics blamed for setbacks in freedom of speech.
 Her government pushed to dissolve a leftist party and arrested union leaders, while journalists were pressured with legal and other threats.

 Most Read Stories